Freelancer vs Contractor: does it matter?

 Ensuring that your worker is correctly classified as either a freelancer/contractor vs employee is essential when hiring.
 If you are still unsure about the correct classification even after using the tools provided above, some alternative options are:

-- Hire an Expert: Many businesses keep legal retainers on hand for this exact reason, but companies wanting a more comprehensive solution can also use an employer of record (EOR) platform to automatically manage employee classification.
+- Hire an Expert: Many businesses keep legal retainers on hand for this exact reason, but companies wanting a more comprehensive solution can also use an agent of record (AOR) platform to seamlessly manage worker classification.

 - Request IRS Assistance: It takes a bit longer, but IRS Form SS-8 allows companies to formally request IRS assistance when determining worker status.